Continuing my quest to find the most obscure subjects to write about, the next in line is Trackway and Matting.

 After the war, most of these were taken out of service

-In 1968, Mexe also outlined a requirement for a heavier version of the Class 30 product and the Class 60 was developed, trialled and placed into production soon after.
+In 1968, Mexe also outlined a requirement for a heavier version of the Class 30 product and Class 60 was developed, trialled and placed into production soon after.

 Class 60 Trackway was also extensively used for airfield bomb damage repair purposes and the RAF and Royal Engineers deployed large quantities to the strategic airfields in Germany.